Glossary

 Secure Share Distribution Protocol (SSDP) is a patented protocol which was invented and designed by Jürgen Schouppe, CEO of SafeTech.

-SSDP makes use of 3-layer topology to securely distribute and store encrypted shares that are part of one bigger secret.
-The 3 layers are:
+SSDP makes use of minimum a 3-layer topology to securely distribute and store encrypted shares that are part of one bigger secret.
+Examples of those layers are:

 This protocol is unique and superior to every software and app-only solutions because SSDP is technically quantum-proof, hacker proof, 100% decentralized and stores majority of the encrypted shares offline on a secure tamper-proof hardware device.